blb-ventures/resource/README.md

 - Standardize form validation based on the definition of the field; and
 - Standardize value display formatting based on the definition of the field;

+## Roadmap

+- [ ] Create a resources file generator directly from a GraphQL Schema
+- [ ] Add FieldObject usage example (form nesting)
+- [ ] Improve documentation and example with other frameworks

 ## Install

 ```bash